Why hiking is good for you…

 Mind

-If you think too much, are not able to quiet your mind, worrying constantly or trying hard to find a solution for a certain problem – walking in nature frees your mind, you can let go and open up for new, creative solutions.
-Your mind calms down and new thoughts will start to flow.
-From the top of a mountain, problems reappear in the right proportions, accompanied by the good feeling of having achieved something.
+If we can’t stop ruminating, worry constantly or try to find a solution to a problem – walking in nature frees our minds.
+We can let go and open up for new, creative solutions to emerge.
+Our mind calms down, and new thoughts will start to flow.
+From the top of a mountain, we truly see our problems from a different angle.

 Body